 Installation

 This page covers how to build VGLX, install it, and use it in your own project.
-The goal is to keep the setup simple.
-All dependencies are included in the repository, and you do not need anything system-wide beyond a C++ compiler, CMake and an OpenGL driver.
+VGLX uses vcpkg to manage its third-party dependencies, so beyond a C++ compiler, CMake, and an OpenGL driver, you only need a working vcpkg installation.

 Requirements